SAS: Split Data into Training and Test Datasets

 Split Data into Training and Test Datasets in SAS

 If you observe the distribution (percent) of dependent variable (status), you would find it is not consistent in the training and test datasets.
 It is 38.5% in training dataset and 37.58% in test dataset.
-The difference is not huge but when working with imbalanced datasets, where one category is significantly more prevalent than others, simple random sampling for splitting data into training and test sets might result in a disproportionate representation of categories in the subsets.
-This can lead to biased model performance evaluation and potentially poor generalization to new data.
-Stratified sampling helps to address this issue by maintaining the same proportion of categories in both the training and test datasets as in the original dataset.
-We will cover this in the next section.
+The difference is not huge but when working with imbalanced datasets where one category is significantly more prevalent than others, simple random sampling might lead to biased model performance evaluation.
+Stratified sampling, which is explained in the next part of the article, helps deal with this problem.

 The benefit of the stratified sampling is that it ensures that the distribution of your dependent variable remains the same when splitting data into training and test datasets.